SenseLogic/PCF/README.md

 ## Goals

 * Simplicity : uses simple data structures and a straightforward serialization format.
-* Versatility : stores multiple scans with any number of components, images or properties.
+* Versatility : stores multiple scans with any number of components, properties and images.
 * Portability : implemented both in C++ and D, without using any external dependencies.
 * Compactness : minimizes the number of bits per component through spatial clustering.